 But, I still believe, deep inside in my heart, that there is hope.
 Like the analogy of ‘the rainbow after the storm’, after this hard situation (Covid-19 crisis), we will able to walk in the flower path.

 We will find happiness again.
 We will smile again.
 And the meaning of the Covid-19 viruses figures holding a rope composed of its genetic material on the front of the mask is my true feelings – shown in my facial expression behind the mask – caused by the outbreaks.

 I’ve really struggled mentally

 Carrie Aimes, a disability blogger and writer with Ullrich congenital muscular dystrophy, has been shielding since March.
 She openly admits that this action is affecting her mental health significantly.
-So much so, that she has been prescribed anti-depressants.

 “I feel totally trapped, isolated, neglected, forgotten and uncared for.
 It’s like society just doesn’t give a s*** about us”.
 Carrie feels so isolated that she feels “Shut away like Rapunzel – unseen and forgotten”.